TheOpsDev/macbook-setup/README.md

 # macbook-setup
-Collection of script I use to setup a new machine
+Collection of scripts I use to setup a new machine